crsdo/K-means-clustering-/README.md

 ## 🏫 Academic Context

 This project was developed as part of CS412: Introduction to Data Mining at UIUC.
 It reflects both an academic understanding of machine learning principles and practical coding skills that scale to industry applications.

+## 💡 Learning Outcomes

+Through this project, I strengthened my understanding of:

+- Distance metrics and similarity functions

+- Iterative optimization and convergence in ML

+- Structuring Python code for readability and reproducibility

+- Presenting machine learning results in a business-facing context